KJ-29/GuessGame/README.md

 # GuessGame

-A fun and interactive Python game where the **computer tries to guess the number you're thinking of**, using your feedback.
+This is a fun and interactive Python game where the **computer tries to guess the number you're thinking of** ,using your feedback.

 ## How it Works